ChetanXpro/Full-stack/README.md

 - **AWS S3***: S3 to store users avatar images.
 - **Azure Redis**: Redis is used to cache some frequently visited route values.
 - **Express-async-handler**: Express-async-handler is a middleware for Express.js that simplifies error handling in asynchronous route handlers.

-## Getting Started

-To run TaskMate locally, you will need to set up both the frontend and backend.
-Follow the instructions in the respective directories:

-- [Frontend Setup](./client/README.md): Setup instructions for the frontend.
-- [Backend Setup](./server/README.md): Setup instructions for the backend.

 ## Usage